How You Can Get Involved

 - Use slow-release natural fertilizers.

 - Use only low-phosphate detergents for cleaning your house exterior.

 - Never dump waste in storm drains, especially oils, paints, antifreeze, because they drain directly into rivers and lakes and can kill fish.

-- Sweep driveways and sidewalks with a broom, not the hose.
-Washing sidewalks and driveways sends car pollutants into storm drains and then into rivers and ground water.
+- Sweep driveways and sidewalks with a broom instead of using the hose.
+Washing sidewalks and driveways sends car pollutants into storm drains, and then into creeks and lakes.

-- Wash car on lawn; so water won’t drain to street or storm drains.
-Or go to a commercial car wash where waste water is recycled.
+- Wash your car on the lawn, so water won’t drain to the street or storm drains.
+Or, go to a commercial car wash where waste water is sent to the sewer.

-- Scoop up all pet poop, bag it, and put in the garbage.
+- Scoop up all pet poop and put it in the trash.
 Pet waste is a major source of water pollution.

 - Plant native plants along streams.
 The plants shade the water for salmon.

 - Use natural ground cover or porous materials such as gravel or bark instead of asphalt and concrete for paths.

 - Let roof runoff soak into the ground.
 Avoid piping to ravines or streams as it causes stream bank erosion.

 Natural Yard Care